tlemane/kmviz/docs/docs/plugins/plugin_instance.md

 # Instance plugin

+An `instance plugin` is a plugin dedicated to a specific instance, *e.g.* an instance devoted to a sequencing project.
+It provides a homepage and additional assets to make a customized interface.

 ## Implementation

-Here is an example of `instance plugin` implementation.
-A complete example is available at [:fontawesome-brands-github: kmviz_instance_plugin](https://github.com/tlemane/kmviz/plugins/kmviz_instance_plugin).
+Here is an example of an `instance plugin` implementation.
+See [:fontawesome-brands-github: kmviz_instance_plugin](https://github.com/tlemane/kmviz/plugins/kmviz_instance_plugin) for a complete example.

 ```py
 from typing import Any